 360 Pencil Portraits later Paul was fortunate to meet Lt.
 Col. John W Mosley in 2015 ( One of the original Tuskegee Airmen of Colorado) and through his son Captain Eric Mosley (United Airline Pilot), was able to connect with the President (Col. Bell) of the local Tuskegee Airmen, Inc., Chapter.
 Paul donated 6 Airmen pencil portraits and thereafter landed a contract to draw all 19 of the Documented Original Tuskegee Airmen (DOTA's) of Colorado from the Hubert L. "Hooks" Jones Chapter where the composite artwork (40 x 30 inch canvas) will be displayed at Wings Over The Rockies Air & Space Museum and two military museums in Colorado Springs.
 In addition Paul has recently drawn a composite pencil portrait of Edna Mosley (1st African American Council Woman in Aurora) and Lt.
 Col. John W. Mosley to be displayed at the new P-8 School located in Aurora, Colorado in September of 2015.
 Since then, Paul has met a number of the DOTA's at the Air Force Academy in Colorado Springs including the first original "TOP GUN" winner of 1949, Lt.
 Col. James Harvey III.
 In addition Paul was honored and felt privileged to meet 2nd Lt.
 Macon, Lt.
 Col Marion, Col. James E. Randall and Aviation Cadet Randy Edwards as well as the family and chapter members.
 Most recently, Paul has donated a large 30 by 40 canvas print of his Tuskegee Airmen Pencil Portrait composite in support of the Resolution signing of the Tuskegee Airmen Commemoration Day March 23rd, of 2017 where it is permanently displayed in the halls of government at the State Capitol of Denver Colorado.
 To commemorate this day, Paul's artwork was unvailed with State Senator Angela Williams, Senate President Grantham and other Senators.
 Please note TA Gallery above (hover over middle button to open 2nd middle button).

-Paul Ortiz is a member of the Tuskegee Airmen Chapter in Aurora, Colorado at Wings Over The Rockies Air & Space Museum and serves as their resident Artist.
+Paul Ortiz is a member who creates artwork of the Tuskegee Airmen Chapter in Aurora, Colorado at Wings Over The Rockies Air & Space Museum .
 Paul most recently became a cast member at The Walt Disney World Resort In 2017 transporting guests to all 22 plus WDW Magical Resorts, thereafter returned to his home town in Aurora, Colorado in 2018 where his wife Kathy and two daughters Ashley & Cayla reside.

 Paul's desire is to honor the accomplishments and perpetuate the history of the Tuskegee Airmen and what they achieved through perseverance with limited opportunity.
 The Tuskegee Motto states: Aim High, Believe in Yourself, Use Your Brain, Never Quit, Be Ready to Go and Expect to Win!